osa-mannella/nvim-setup/README.md

 2. Clone this repository:

     ```bash
-    git clone https://github.com/your-username/neovim-config.git ~/.config/nvim
+    git clone https://github.com/Era37/nvim-setup.git ~/.config/nvim
     ```

 3. Launch Neovim, and the configuration will be automatically applied.

 ## Customization

-Feel free to customize the configuration in `init.vim` to suit your preferences.
+Feel free to customize the configuration in `init.lua` to suit your preferences.

 ## License